cwchentw/lightweight-cms/content/reference/concept.md

 Sidebars are informative fillers in all pages except posts.
 There is no fixed rule on what web programmers should put in sidebars.
 They may be a brief description to a site, promotion campaigns to some products or recommended links to popular posts.

 Currently, sidebars in *default* theme of mdcms show concise descriptions to a mdcms site.

+## The Bottom Line

+This article illustrates concepts to both general content websites and mdcms.
+If you are unfamiliar to web programming, this page may give you a mind roadmap to mdcms.